Learning associated with teaching encourages your own professional development as a medical educator.

-You can earn AMA PRA Category 1 CreditTM by engaging in new learning intended to make you a better teacher/preceptor and then applying your new learning to teaching medical students and residents/fellows.
+You can earn American Medical Association (AMA) PRA Category 1 Credit by engaging in new learning intended to make you a better teacher/preceptor and then applying your new learning to teaching medical students, residents and fellows.
 CME credit recognizes how your learning changed your teaching.
-Here is the basic principle of learning associated with teaching.

-- Undertake new learning associated with making you a better preceptor which may include acquiring new factual information, communication skills or teaching techniques, how to make better slides, or how to mentor.
+- This may include acquiring new factual information, communication skills or teaching techniques.
+You can also learn how to make better slides or how to mentor.

-- Apply your new learning by teaching medical students, residents or fellows as a presenter or preceptor
+- Apply your new learning by teaching medical students, residents or fellows as a presenter or preceptor.

-- Learning must be paired with teaching.
-You must engage in some new learning that is applied to teaching.
+- Learning must be paired with teaching; you must engage in some new learning that is applied to teaching.

 We expect that the educational material you use will have been developed independent of any ACCME-defined commercial interest.
 You can ensure this by using: